rtts/lego/_mocs/thumper.md

 # Big Thumper

-A unique custom motorcycle with a BIG single-cylinder engine and ape-hanger handlebars!
+A unique custom chopper with a BIG single-cylinder engine and ape-hanger handlebars!